Rate Increase

 How Will The Proposed Rate Changes Affect Customers?

 SLCDPU rates are based on water use and the cost to provide services.
 Rates vary, depending on customer type: residential, commercial, and industrial, as well as the amount of water used.
-Below are the rate increases that went into effect on 7/1/2022.
+Below are the rate increases that went into effect this year.

 Wastewater